Struggling to Adapt

 Would be a nice opportunity to train sneaking skills if that man's life was not depending on her!

 She checked the road and the blood swamp around the gorge mouth first.
-The road seemed deserted but there were monsters in the swamp, hiding in bushes along the channels.
+The road was deserted but there were monsters in the swamp, hiding in bushes along the channels.
 Some spiky apes, some pink gorillas, two fat flame throwers stuck on a bump in the middle of the channel and a badly burned brute wandering around aimlessly.
 So drawing those captors here was a very bad idea.
 She'd be lucky if none of the monsters she saw — and didn't see — here came as reinforcements during her daring rescue.

 Returning to the glade she was relieved to find the prisoner still unharmed — and alert, judging by his helmeted head turning around occasionally.
 It was time to check the jungle around the glade and the building.
 The intrepid girl soundlessly descended on the hat, hidden out of sight of the monsters by the very rock outcropping framing the road entrance...
 She then barely avoided impaling herself on a wooden stake sticking out of the ground!